By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Stress affects everyone differently.

-A particular stress, divorce, for example, can have very different meaning for different people.
+A particular stress, divorce, for example, can have a very different meaning for different people.
 One person may become very depressed.
 Another might become quite angry.
 Some people may even be happy and throw a party.

 We know that stress can be quite difficult to handle.
 But if someone’s response is far beyond what we expect, then that excessive response gets diagnosed as an adjustment disorder.
 To be diagnosed with an adjustment disorder your distress as a result of what happened has to be in excess of what we would normally expect.